OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/10-shift-register.md

 3. Connecting your Arduino Dock

-  * Connect digital pin 4 to pin 14 on the shift register
+  * Connect the Ground header to the negative rail on the breadboard	// TODO: what is meant by Ground header?
-  * Connect digital pin 5 to pin 12 on the shift register
+  * Connect Arduino Dock digital pin 4 to pin 14 on the shift register
-  * Connect digital pin 6 to pin 11 on the shift register
+  * Connect Arduino Dock digital pin 5 to pin 12 on the shift register
-  * Connect the Ground header to the negative rail on the breadboard
+  * Connect Arduino Dock digital pin 6 to pin 11 on the shift register
-  * Connect the 5V header to the positive rail on the breadboard
+  * Connect the 5V header to the positive rail on the breadboard	// TODO: what is meant by 5V header?

   <!-- TODO: Insert picture of this stage -->